-At 31 December 2023, it is estimated that an increase/decrease of 1% in interest rates would increase/decrease the Group's loss before tax by approximately RMB277,000 (2022: Nil).
+At 31 December 2024, it is estimated that an increase/decrease of 1% in interest rates would increase/decrease the Group's loss before tax by approximately RMB2,353,000 (2023: approximately RMB277,000).

 The sensitivity analysis above has been determined assuming that the change in interest rates had occurred at the end of the reporting period and had been applied to the exposure to interest rate risk for non-derivative financial instruments in existence at that date.
-The 1% increase or decrease represents management's assessment of a reasonably possible change in interest rates over the period until the end of the next annual reporting period.
+The 1% increase or decrease represents the management's assessment of a reasonably possible change in interest rates over the period until the end of the next annual reporting period.